 What Is Oxycodone?

 Oxycodone is a substance that interacts with the opioid receptors in the brain.
-Oxycodone comes from the poppy plant, like other forms of opioids.
+Oxy comes from the poppy plant, like other forms of opioids.
 Prescription oxycodone often comes combined with other pain relievers, such as aspirin, ibuprofen, and acetaminophen.

-Medical professionals typically prescribe it as a form of powerful pain relief, but it can be habit-forming and is commonly abused.
+Medical professionals typically prescribe it as a form of powerful pain relief, but it can habit-forming and is commonly abused.
 Using oxycodone for long periods of time can cause users to experience withdrawal symptoms after stopping use.

 Those who have recently undergone surgery, serious injury, or trauma might still be legally and responsibly using oxycodone or recently stopped.
 When choosing to test for oxycodone, it is important to be aware of the test subjects’ prescribed medications.